RonAaron61/BiliMeter-Sensor/README.md

 You just need to connect the vin, gnd, sda, and scl pin to the microcontroller of your choice, but in this project, I use Arduino Uno for simplicity, but later may change it to a smaller microcontroller.

+Because this sensor detect RGB color, I only read the Blue intensity

 ## schematic

 (image)